reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

 b(2) = 0
 ```

-The program initializes the tridiagonal matrix coefficients (`a`, `b`, `c`, `d`) for a system of equations.
-The matrix size is determined by user input, and the values for the coefficients are taken interactively.
+The coefficients for the tridiagonal matrix `A` and the right-hand side vector `b` are initialized.
+You can modify the matrix size `n` as needed.

 ### 2. **Forward Elimination**